 While campus revenue was negatively impacted in the Pre-IPO Group, online revenue has been positively impacted.
 Digital education revenue grew by 11% from \$4.8 million in 2019 to \$5.3 million in 2020 as large numbers of people experienced extended time at home in lockdown, and many were unable to work in their usual occupation.
 This increase in digital education revenue has continued to accelerate in 2021, with a 65% year-on-year increase in digital education revenue from \$3.1 million to \$5.1 million.
 This has been as a combination of the continued growth of the courses and students on GeniusU, together with the growth in faculty and partners who have chosen GeniusU as the platform where they are marketing and delivering courses.
 At the end of 2020 the Pre-IPO Group had 9,400 partners, and this grew to 9,900 partners by June 30, 2021.

 The four IPO Acquisitions were also impacted by COVID-19.
-Each company, however, was able to maintain or grow their revenues during this period:
+While UAV experienced a drop in revenue, the other three IPO Acquisitions were able to maintain or grow their revenues during this period: